Note 2 - Significant Accounting Policies and Basis of Presentation

 December 15, 2018and early adoption is permitted.
 This guidance must be applied retrospectively.
 We adopted this guidance on

 nothave a material impact on the financial statements.

 ASU,This ASU consists of a comprehensive lease accounting standard.
 The guidance requires lessees to recognize assets and liabilities related to long-term leases on the balance sheet and expands disclosure requirements regarding leasing arrangements.
 The guidance is effective for reporting periods beginning after

 December 15, 2018and early adoption is permitted.
 The guidance must be adopted on a modified retrospective basis and provides for certain practical expedients.
 We currently expect that the adoption of this guidance will likely change the way we account for our operating leases and will likely result in recording the future benefits of those leases and the related minimum lease payments on our consolidated balance sheets.
-We are currently in the process of evaluating the specific impacts of this guidance.
+The Company expects to make a policy election whereby it will

 June 2016,the FASB issued

 ASU.
 This ASU relates to measuring credit losses on financial instruments, including trade receivables.
 The guidance eliminates the probable initial recognition threshold that was previously required prior to recognizing a credit loss on financial instruments.
 The credit loss estimate can now reflect an entity's current estimate of all future expected credit losses.
 Under the previous guidance, an entity only considered past events and current conditions.
 The guidance is effective for fiscal years beginning after

 December 15, 2019,including interim periods within those fiscal years.
 Early adoption is permitted for fiscal years beginning after